Toddler Crochet Cocoon Shrug

 The chain 3 and following double crochet at the beginning of each row count as the first v-stitch of the row.
 When working the end of the next row you will working into the space created by the ch 3 and double crochet.

 Row 1: dc in 4 ch from hook (ch counts as dc), *skip 2 chs, (dc, ch 1, dc) in next ch; *Repeat across, turn.

-Row 2: Ch 3, dc in ch 1 sp, *(dc, ch 1, dc) in each ch 1 sp; * Repeat across, turn.
+Row 2: ch 3, dc in ch 1 sp, *(dc, ch 1, dc) in each ch 1 sp; * Repeat across, turn.

-Join to first sl st with sl st. Ch 1, sc in each sc.
+Round 2: ch 1, sc in each sc.
 Join with sl st. Bind off and sew in ends.
 Repeat with 2nd arm hole.

-Row 2: sc in the back loop of each sc. turn.
+Row 2: ch 1, sc BLO of each st, turn.

-Repeat rows 2 and 3 working in the back loops around the entire outer edge of the main body.
-Sew the seam together.
+Row 3: ch 1, sc BLO each of st, sl st in the next st of the body, sl st in the next st in the main body (functions as a ch 1), turn Repeat rows 2 and 3 working in the back loops around the entire outer edge of the main body.

 Sew the ribbing together to close, fasten off and weave in ends.